of institutions included in the National Student Survey 2023 for mathematics

 Successful actuaries use mathematical skill and business acumen to solve financial problems related to risk and uncertainty.

-This degree combines the expertise of the York Management School and the Department of Mathematics, giving you access to world-class academics at the cutting edge of research in their fields.
+This degree combines the expertise of the School of Business & Society and the Department of Mathematics, giving you access to world-class academics at the cutting edge of research in their fields.

 You'll sharpen your mathematical skills and statistical reasoning, using advanced calculus, algebra, probability and statistics.
 In parallel you'll study economics, finance and accounting, developing your understanding of the wider context of actuarial work.
 Spending a year in industry offers an opportunity to put theory into practice while gaining valuable experience.